Collaboration with the KSH

 Collaboration with the Consumer Behaviour Research Center of the University of Pécs and IFUA Horváth & Partners Kft.

-We have decided to transform our annual survey into a quarterly business outlook, as we would like to keep you updated more frequently in today’s fast-paced world.
-The outlook will consist of a questionnaire and its analysis, and experts’ opinion in an interview form.
-Each topic will be chosen based on what you expressed is most relevant to you.
-This way we can continuously serve the most up-to-date data regarding economic changes in and around the sector, ready to be utilized in your companies right away.
+In response to the ever-evolving business landscape, we have decided to transform our annual survey into a quarterly business outlook, ensuring more frequent updates in today’s fast-paced world.
+The outlook will include a questionnaire, its analysis, and expert opinions in an interview format.
+Each topic will be chosen based on your expressed relevance, allowing us to continuously provide the most up-to-date data on economic changes in and around the sector.
+This information is readily available for immediate utilization in your companies.

-Our partners in the project are the Consumer Behaviour Research Center of the University of Pécs, and IFUA Horváth & Partners Kft.
-We are glad to be working with them towards our shared goal of connectivity and growth.
+We are proud to collaborate on this project with the Consumer Behaviour Research Center of the University of Pécs and IFUA Horváth & Partners Kft.
+Together, we work towards our shared goal of connectivity and growth.

-The publications will be made available free of charge for ABSL Hungary members, at a discounted price for participating companies outside of ABSL Hungary, and can be purchased full price by everyone else.
+These publications will be offered free of charge for ABSL Hungary members, at a discounted price for participating companies outside of ABSL Hungary, and available for purchase at full price for everyone else.”